tpascarella/sr50/docs/kpis/net-worth.md

 ### - What is the definition of an asset?
 Or a liability?

-In the *accounting* world, an asset is anything that has economic value (meaning it's worth something if you sell), but this does not contribute at all to your cash flow problem, and *"investing"* into these takes [Capital](/investing/financial-capital.md) away from **real assets** that provide cash flow and benefit you starting right now.
+In the *accounting* world, an asset is anything that has economic value (meaning it's worth something if you sell), but this does not contribute at all to your cash flow problem.

+"investing" into these "assets" takes [Capital](/investing/financial-capital.md) away from **real assets** that provide cash flow and benefit you starting right now.

 ### - How we define assets and liabilities